 The effectiveness of the approach depends on the popularity of the topics you want to criticize.

 The blog is one of your ways to communicate with the target audience, so don’t underestimate it.
-If you make it right, the blog will bring you additional visitors that can later be converted into customers.
+The blog will bring you additional visitors that can later be converted into customers if you make it right.

 The rest is up to you.
 If you have charisma, a good style, and humor, you are guaranteed to find your audience.